DeepTrackAI/DeepTrack2/README.md

 # Getting Started

-Here you find a series of notebooks that give you an overview of the core features of DeepTrack2 and how to use them:
+Here you find a series of notebooks providing an overview of the core features of DeepTrack2 and how to use them:

 - DTGS101 **[Introduction to DeepTrack2](https://github.com/DeepTrackAI/DeepTrack2/blob/develop/tutorials/1-getting-started/DTGS101_intro.ipynb)** <a href="https://colab.research.google.com/github/DeepTrackAI/DeepTrack2/blob/develop/tutorials/1-getting-started/DTGS101_intro.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg"></a>